-Other things to consider?
+Other things to consider.
 Is a stable and dependable base compensation most important to you?
-Or is the chance to earn additional commission or variable income and potentially “control your income more favorable?”
+Or is the chance to earn an additional commission or variable income and potentially “control your income more favorable?”
 Are you open to joining a startup company with higher risk and potentially higher reward with an IPO or exit?
-Or would you prefer a larger, more established and risk adverse organization where there isn’t much of a gamble to company success, but not as much upward reward in an exit?
+Or would you prefer a larger, more established and risk-averse organization where there isn’t much of a gamble to company success, but not as much upward reward in an exit?

 Also, 401k match, tuition reimbursements, location of your workplace, hours, etc. There is so much to think about outside of just the job.
 Make sure you sit down and understand what’s most important to you, and where you have tradeoffs.
 As we know, most jobs won’t have every single thing we’re looking for, so you need to be prepared to weigh some things and make some decisions once you get to an offer.

-Ok, I think I have a good idea of what I’m looking for, what’s most important to me, and the types of companies I want to go after.
+If you think you have a good idea of what you're looking for, what’s most important to you, and the types of companies you want to go after.
 Now what?

 This entails building (or updating) your resume, ensuring you have a strong online professional presence, building a cover letter template, and generating some references that will speak to your past performance well.

 First, break out your resume and add your latest experience to it.
-Make sure you don’t have more than 2 pages.
-3 at the absolute most, but only if you truly have the substance to warrant it.
+Make sure you don’t have more than two pages.
+Three at the absolute most, but only if you truly have the substance to warrant it.
 Still, I don’t recommend it.